Kuwaiti embassy party confirmed, Trump visits

 Welcome to 1100 Pennsylvania, a newsletter devoted to President Donald Trump’s Trump International Hotel Washington, D.C. (and his other companies).
 President Trump, of course, still owns his businesses and can profit from them.

 If you like what you see, tell someone—and support this work by paying for a subscription.
 If you’ve been forwarded this newsletter, subscribe for yourself at zacheverson.substack.com.
 Questions?
 Read our FAQ/manifesto.
 Tips or feedback?
 Contact me, Zach Everson, securely via email at 1100Pennsylvania@protonmail.com or on Signal at 202.804.2744.

 Guest confirms Kuwaiti embassy independence day party will be at hotel

 Yesterday, a person invited to the Kuwaiti embassy in D.C.’s independence day celebration confirmed that the location is in fact at the Trump Hotel D.C. next month.
 On Sunday, Twitter user @OpWolverines posted a photo of what appeared to be an invite to the reception, which 1100 Pennsylvania reported on later that day.
-Shortly thereafter, and speaking anonymously because “D.C. is too small of a town,” a person invite to the party verified its authenticity to 1100 Pennsylvania.
+Shortly thereafter, and speaking anonymously because “D.C. is too small of a town,” a person invited to the party verified its authenticity to 1100 Pennsylvania.

 The Kuwaiti embassy has not replied to multiple requests for comment.